 3) Consistent use of antibiotics: Footrot is caused by bacteria that invade into the foot tissue.
 Injectable antibiotics can reach and treat these invading bacteria.
 Using antibiotic spray treats the bacteria on the surface of the foot, which can reduce the spread of bacteria to other sheep.
 There is little chance of your flock developing resistance to the antibiotics if you use the correct dose to treat cases of lameness.
 Resistance is more likely to occur when the dose of antibiotic is too low to properly treat the infection.
 Avoid pre-emptive whole flock treatments with antibiotics and NEVER add them to footbaths.

-4) Importance of biosecurity: Biosecurity protects your flock from the introduction and spread of infectious diseases.
+4) Preventing introduction and spread of disease: Biosecurity protects your flock from the introduction and spread of infectious diseases.
 Components of biosecurity include:

 - Sturdy fencing to protect your flock from neighbouring flocks which could spread disease